 St George’s Church, Radford Avenue, Kidderminster, DY10 2ES

 St George’s is a Grade II* listed, “Waterloo” church built after the battle and consecrated in 1824.
-It was rebuilt after being gutted by fire in 1922.
+It was rebuilt after a fire gutted it in 1922.
 Located close to the center of Kidderminster, the church tower can be seen for miles around.
 Whilst it may appear imposing from the outside, St George’s has a light and airy feel, and you will always receive a warm and friendly welcome.
 To find out more about the history of the church, and the churchyard, please scroll down to the bottom of this page or, alternatively, come along to a service or an event where the church is open.
 There are guidebooks and leaflets available to look through.

 Please see our Services and Calendar pages for more information regarding when the next service will take place.